 elephant well-being & ending the ivory trade world-wide!

-Composed of advocates from across America - including residents of Pennsylvania, Virginia, Washington DC, Maryland, Arizona, Massachusetts, Delaware, Vermont, Florida and New Jersey - Elephants DC is dedicated to working with state and federal lawmakers to gain support for new public policy to advance a complete domestic and export ivory trade ban.
-We concurrently focus on elephant welfare and support reputable field organizations in Africa and Asia; habitat conservation efforts; anti-poaching and anti-smuggling initiatives; and develop education to raise awareness.
+Composed of advocates from across America - including residents of Pennsylvania, Virginia, Washington DC, Maryland, Arizona, Massachusetts, Delaware, Vermont, Florida and New Jersey - Elephants DC is dedicated to ending the ivory trade and advancing elephant well-being.
+We focus on elephant welfare and support reputable field organizations in Africa and Asia; habitat conservation efforts; anti-poaching and anti-smuggling initiatives; and develop education initiatives to raise awareness.
 We seek to protect endangered species around the world.

 We support elephant conservation through advocacy, education, and field organization support while working to protect critical species from extinction.

 The Elephants DC mission is dedicated to ending the ivory trade while promoting elephant well-being around the world.

 From attending a meeting in Washington DC to connecting with us on Facebook and Twitter, there are plenty of ways to get involved with Elephants DC.